 Fennell Scholars Program: Musicians who excel in woodwinds, brass or percussion are eligible to earn up to a full scholarship to America's premier wind symphony (band) program at Interlochen Arts Camp.
 The Fennell Scholarship is named after Interlochen alumnus Frederick Fennell, who was one of the world's most distinguished wind conductors and a life-long friend of Interlochen.

-Forty-five Emerson Scholars and eleven Fennell Scholars are chosen from candidates who complete and submit application materials by the priority application deadline of February 15.
+Fennell Scholars are chosen from candidates who complete and submit application materials by the priority application deadline of February 1.
 It is recommended that string, wind, and percussion applicants who require financial aid submit tax documentation in the event they are not selected for this highly competitive program.